 https://www.themixer.com/en-us/trends/savory-cocktails/feed/ 0

-Best Vermouths for Negroni: Expert Recommendations & Tasting Notes https://www.themixer.com/en-us/learn/best-vermouth-for-negroni/ https://www.themixer.com/en-us/learn/best-vermouth-for-negroni/#respond Wed, 10 Jul 2024 14:24:58 +0000 https://www.themixer.com/en-us/?p=11184 The Negroni cocktail has been winning hearts globally for over a century, becoming a cherished classic the world over.
+Best Vermouths for Negroni: Expert Recommendations & Tasting Notes to Savor https://www.themixer.com/en-us/learn/best-vermouth-for-negroni/ https://www.themixer.com/en-us/learn/best-vermouth-for-negroni/#respond Wed, 10 Jul 2024 14:24:58 +0000 https://www.themixer.com/en-us/?p=11184 The Negroni cocktail has been winning hearts globally for over a century, becoming a cherished classic the world over.
 Choosing the best vermouth for Negroni recipes is key to crafting this aperitivo clinker to perfection.
 In this guide, we’ll explore the captivating world of vermouth, helping you to stir up a Negroni that’s always on point.

 What is vermouth?